AYLIEN/docnade/Readme.md

 # DocNADE

 A TensorFlow implementation of the DocNADE model, published in [A Neural Autoregressive Topic Model](https://papers.nips.cc/paper/4613-a-neural-autoregressive-topic-model).
+For further discussion of this implementation and DocNADE in general, see this [blog post](http://blog.aylien.com/tensorflow-implementation-neural-autoregressive-topic-model-docnade/).

 ## Requirements